From Sega Retro

 Sonic the Hedgehog

 From his very inception, Sonic the Hedgehog was significantly inspired by Jackson’s celebrity.
-As one of the world’s biggest pop stars, and one whose fandom easily made it to Japan, Naoto Oshima borrowed Michael’s smooth “coolness” as an inspiration for building the mascot.
-Sonic’s famous red shoes were also directly inspired by Oshima’s viewing of the cover to Jackson’s 1987 album Bad.
+As one of the world’s biggest pop stars, and one whose fandom easily made it to Japan, character designer Naoto Oshima borrowed Michael’s smooth “coolness” as an inspiration for building the mascot.
+Sonic’s famous buckled shoes were also directly inspired by Oshima’s viewing of Jackson’s 1987 album Bad.

 Michael Jackson’s Moonwalker

 In late 1992, while Jackson was in Japan for his Dangerous World Tour, he met with Sega of Japan and worked with developers Sega AM5 as a celebrity actor for the upcoming Sega AS-1.
-Shooting scenes for both of the hardware’s ride films, Jackson played a small role in Megalopolis: Tokyo City Battle and would star in the titular Michael Jackson in Scramble Training.
+Shooting scenes for both of the hardware’s ride films, Jackson starred in the titular Michael Jackson in Scramble Training, and played a small role in Megalopolis: Tokyo City Battle.

 Sonic the Hedgehog 3

 Sometime around early 1993, Jackson became involved in the production of Sonic the Hedgehog 3’s soundtrack.
-Working through collaborator and keyboardist Brad Buxer, and bringing five other members of his associated sound team to the game, he submitted various beatboxes and vocal rhythms to the project (possibly through Sega Multimedia Studio).
-Upon hearing this music translated to the Sega Mega Drive’s FM sound hardware (perhaps specifically its crunchy sample playback), Jackson left the project, citing displeasure in hearing these original compositions in such a relatively-limited format.
+Working through collaborator and tour keyboardist Brad Buxer, and bringing five other members of his associated sound team to the game, he produced a number of compositions for the project (likely through the recording facilities of Sega Multimedia Studio.)
+Upon hearing his music translated to the Sega Mega Drive’s FM sound hardware (specifically the "crunchy" sample playback of Sonic 3's sound driver), Jackson left the project, citing displeasure in hearing these original compositions in such a relatively-limited format.
+Contrary to popular belief, the decision was unrelated to the artist's 1993 sexual abuse accusations.

-Depsite Jackson removing his music from the project, members of his sound team would stay to compose some of the soundtrack, and either through tribute or inspiration, allusions to Jackson’s musical style would be incorporated into several songs.
-Much of the game’s new jack swing styling can be attributed to the influence of Michael Jackson and his sound team, and Carnival Night Zone would even directly sample the Jackson song Jam.
+Depsite Jackson removing his music from the project, members of his sound team would remain to compose some of the game's final soundtrack, and either through tribute or inspiration, allusions to Jackson’s musical style were incorporated into several songs.
+Much of the game’s new jack swing themes can be attributed to the influence of Michael Jackson and his sound team, and Carnival Night Zone's theme would even directly sample the Jackson song Jam.
 The soundtrack also features motifs commonly associated with the artist, such as rhythms being punctuated with occasional “woo!”s.

-Jackson’s presence in Sonic the Hedgehog 3 is mostly limited to inspiration, but two of his original compositions are thought to have remained in the retail release.
-The chord progression from Staff Roll is said to be a direct remnant of Jackson’s work, and one that would later inspire similar chords in the song Stranger in Moscow.
-Additionally, the distinctive rolling drum beat of Knuckles’ Theme (and by extension, Sub-Boss Theme) is thought to have been composed by Jackson for the 1991 recording of Blood on the Dance Floor.
+Jackson’s presence in Sonic the Hedgehog 3 is mostly limited to inspiration, but two of his original compositions are thought to have remained in the retail release: Staff Roll is said to have been directly composed by Jackson, with its general chord progression being reused for the 1995 song Stranger in Moscow, and the distinctive rolling drum beat of Knuckles’ Theme (and by extension, Sub-Boss Theme) had been previously co-composed by Jackson and Buxer for the 1991 recording of Blood on the Dance Floor.

 Ready 2 Rumble Boxing